Sunday, July 3, 2011

 The Nazis, however, always regarded November 9 as the date of surrender and national shame.
 They attempted a Putsch in Munich on this same date in 1923 that broke down in the machinegun fire of troops loyal to the republic.
 However, when Hitler came to power in 1933, November 9 didn't change as a national holiday since it became the day of the martyrs who had died in Munich for the Nazi cause.

-It became a day of bad emotion and infamous in 1938 when in the so-called Reichskristallnacht - the night from November 8 to 9 - not only the windows of Jewish shops were smashed, but most of the synagogues were burned to the ground.
+It became a day of bad emotion and infamous in 1938 when, in the so-called Reichskristallnacht - the night from November 8 to 9 - not only the windows of Jewish shops were smashed, but most of the synagogues were burned to the ground.

-Wikipedia tells me the remaining country still celebrating November 9 as a national holiday is Cambodia, but in a much warmer climate than Europe.
+Wikipedia tells me the only country still celebrating November 9 as a national holiday is Cambodia, which has a much warmer climate than Europe.

 No comments: